Automattic/theme-components/CONTRIBUTING.md

 # Contributing

 Hey there!
-Thanks for wanting to contribute to Components—you rock!
+Thanks for your interest in contributing to Components—you rock!

 ## Choosing the right repo